Notes and Coins overview

 Counterfeits are a threat to the circulation of genuine Kenyan currency.
-Security features in currency notes act as a deterrent and safeguard to minimise the risk of counterfeiting.
-We encourage the public to be aware of the available security features incorporated in genuine currency notes and to be able to distinguish between genuine and fake notes.
+Security features in currency notes act as a deterrent and safeguard to minimize the risk of counterfeiting.
+We encourage the public to be aware of the available security features incorporated in genuine currency notes and coins, and to be able to distinguish between genuine and fake currency.
 Each genuine banknote incorporates a number of security features that make the counterfeiting of the currency notes extremely difficult.
-The following are public security features to be checked by each member of the public:
+The following are public security features to be checked on the banknotes.

 Commercial banks regularly make deposits of bank notes and coins to their accounts in the Central Bank, where they are processed and sorted.
 The Central Bank maintains specialised machines that are used to process banknotes and coins, and those that are fit for circulation are set aside for re-distribution.

 In its role of issuing currency, the Central Bank must also ensure that currency is distributed throughout the country.
-To accomplish this, the Central Bank has Branches in Mombasa, Kisumu and Eldoret and Currency Centres in Nyeri, Nakuru and Meru.
-These Branches and Currency Centres form a key focal point for currency distribution to the local financial institutions.
+To accomplish this, the Central Bank has Branches in Mombasa, Kisumu and Eldoret and Centres in Nyeri, Nakuru, Meru and Kisii.
+These Branches and Centres form a key focal point for currency distribution to the local financial institutions.

 Currency is considered damaged or unfit when it is mutilated, torn or marked with ink.
 It is typically removed from circulation when it is brought into the Central Bank, through deposits from commercial banks, and sorted out from fit currency.
 However, members of the general public who find damaged currency can also bring it to commercial banks or to the Central Bank offices and have it replaced, on condition that the following requirements are met: